Text Functions

 UPPER(NAME) <> 'COUNT'

-The NAME field of string type should not be equal to the COUNT string, case insensitive.
+The NAME string type field should not be equal to the COUNT string and case insensitive.

 LENGTH